mjseaman/grafana-git-sync-demo/README.md

 # grafana-git-sync-demo

 Hey there!
-This is a demo you can use to try [Grafana Git Sync](https://grafana.com/docs/grafana/latest/observability-as-code/provision-resources/git-sync-setup/) and [grafanactl](https://github.com/grafana/grafanactl) while they are still experimental.
+This is a demo you can use to try [Grafana Git Sync](https://grafana.com/docs/grafana/latest/observability-as-code/provision-resources/git-sync-setup/) and [grafanactl](https://github.com/grafana/grafanactl).

 > [!NOTE]
 > This documentation reflects the state of Git Sync as of June 2025.
 As this feature is actively evolving, some instructions may become outdated quickly.
 Please refer to the [official Grafana documentation](https://grafana.com/docs/grafana/latest/observability-as-code/provision-resources/git-sync-setup/) for the most up-to-date information.